 Apply for SOIL Fund Support

-We encourage members, IECA chapters, and corporations to identify and support worthy projects which will funther international erosion and sediment control.
-If you are interested in applying for funding and/or tecnical support, please download the SOIL Fund Pre-Application (PDF).
-The Pre-Application is also available as a WORD Documenth.
-If your project is selected to submit a full application, you can download the Full SOIL Fund Application here.
-The Full SOIL Fund Application is also available as a WORD Document.
+We encourage IECA chapters and individual IECA members from both Regions 1 and 2 to identify and support worthy projects which will further international erosion and sediment control.
+If you are interested in applying for project approval and funding please download the SOIL Fund Pre-Application (PDF).
+The Pre-Application is also available as a WORD Document.
+If your project is selected for further consideration, you will be asked to submit additional information to complete the application process.